 January 21, 2015

 Mary was born in Amsterdam and was a classmate of Anne after the Franks moved from Frankfurt, Germany.
 Mary's father, Arie Bos, was "quite famous" in Holland as a world champion billiard player.
-He refused matches against any opponent connected with Hitler and even made statements against the Nazi leader's military aggression.
-Since Mary's mother, Katharine, and uncle were American, the family was able to secure visas allowing them to leave Holland just one month before it was invaded by the Nazis in May of 1940.
+He refused matches against any opponent supportive of the Nazis and even made statements against Hitler's military aggression.
+Since Mary's mother, Katharine, was American, the family was able to secure visas allowing them to leave the Netherlands just one month before it was invaded by Nazi Germany in May of 1940.